 Prince Desiré finds Princess Aurora.
 When he kisses the sleeping beauty, Aurora awakes.

 King Florestan’s palace.
 The wedding of Princess Aurora and Prince Desiré is celebrated.

 Many guests are coming to congratulate the newlyweds: the fairy-tale characters, fairies and princes.
 The happy newlyweds are dancing.
 The Lilac Fairy appears in the palace.
 All her kind promises have come true!

 Due to technical reasons, the booking of tickets has to be done in the webshop of the Staatsoper in Schiller Theater.
 Please be aware that it is not possible to purchase discounted tickets online.
 You can buy discounted tickets via our telephone hotline at +49 (0)30 20 60 92 630.

-For this performance, TanzTicket holders receive ticket with a price reduction.
+For this performance, TanzTicket holders receive tickets with a price reduction.

 Please login here:

 Deutsche Oper Berlin